rubentolosana/rubentolosana.github.io/_pages/about.md

 About me
 ======

-<div style="text-align: justify">I am Senior Researcher at Universidad Politécnica de Madrid, Spain and Full Professor of Computer Science at the Universidad de Antioquia, Colombia.
-My fields of expertise are in the areas of artificial intelligence, machine learning and signal processing, mainly applied to healthcare and computer-aided diagnostic system.</div>
+<div style="text-align: justify">I received the M.Sc. degree in Telecommunication Engineering, and the Ph.D. degree in Computer and Telecommunication Engineering, from Universidad Autonoma de Madrid, in 2014 and 2019, respectively.
+In 2014, I joined the Biometrics and Data Pattern Analytics - BiDA Lab at the Universidad Autonoma de Madrid, where I'm currently Assistant Professor.
+I'm also a member of the [ELLIS Society](https://ellis.eu/members) and Editorial Board of the [IEEE Biometrics Council Newsletter](http://ieee-biometrics.org/index.php/publications/newsletter).

+  My research interests are mainly focused on signal and image processing, pattern recognition, and machine learning, particularly in the areas of DeepFakes, Human-Computer Interaction, Biometrics, and Health. </div>
 \
 &nbsp;